Teal Leadership - People Development Magazine

 1. Clarify the vision and values

-The vision and values serve as the north pole of an organization without a CEO or manager.
-To make good decisions the values must be clear.
+The vision and values serve as the north pole of an organisation without a CEO or manager.
+To make good decisions, the values must be clear.
 The first step is to clarify and agree on the vision and the values.

 If you already have values defined, spend time comparing the written-down values with what users and customers say and appreciate about the product or service.
 Values need to be grounded in reality and honest.
 It can’t be a dream in the sky or a desired outcome.
 Values are actively used every day.
 Each decision must support and strengthen the values.